Mikaela/mikaela.github.io/n/dns.md

 If you utilize services of internet giants or content delivery networks, ECS will likely give you [the shortest distance, the lowest latency, the highest speed](https://en.m.wikipedia.org/wiki/Edge_computing) and may help with decreasing your _digital carbon footprint_.

+_The above means GAFAM, if you don't use them in any form, there may not be a need for ECS._

 If those matter to you, you may also like to consider [increasing your minimum TTL to around an hour in a local server](https://blog.apnic.net/2019/11/12/stop-using-ridiculously-low-dns-ttls/).

 _Criticizers will ask whether changing your DNS server will save the world?
 No, fighting climate change takes much more, while some of it is small effortless tasks which effect cumulates.
 Anyway, keep reading._